AckeeCZ/retroceptor/README.md

 ## coroutine-oauth
 ### Description
 - `CoorutineOAuthManager` handles access token expiration and performs token refresh.
 In case of success, new credentials are stored in `SharedPreferences`.
 When refresh token is invalid, the optional logic provided in `onRefreshTokenFailed` is performed.
 With custom `ErrorChecker`, the user may customize access and refresh tokens errors validation
-- `OAuthInterceptor`, which is provided by `CoroutineOAuthManager` adds `Authorization` header with access token to OkHttp requests
+- `OAuthInterceptor`, which makes use of `OAuthManager` and adds `Authorization` header with access token to OkHttp requests
 - `DefaultOAuthCredentials` is the default implementation of `OAuthCredentials`

 ### Dependency